-The meeting will be held via Zoom platform on 27 May 2022 from 08:00 to 11:30AM (UTC+7).
-To access the zoom meeting, the URL Link will be provided to all participants 15 days before the meeting.
+The meeting will be held via Zoom platform on 23 December 2022 from 08:30 to 11:30AM (UTC+7).
+To access the zoom meeting, the URL Link will be provided to all participants 7 days before the meeting.

 III.
-PARTICIPANTS/OBSERVERS
+PARTICIPANTS TO THE PSC8

 - Refers to the adopted TOR for Project Steering Committee, Full members of the Project Steering Committee (PSC) shall consist solely of representatives of all participating countries in the project.
-Each country shall designate two members: one member shall be the Chairperson of the policy-level, National Fisheries Refugia Committee (NFRC) or National Focal Point (NFP); the other shall be the Chairperson of the National Scientific and Technical Committee (NSTC) - SEAFDEC/Secretary-General and/or representative(s) - A Project Task Manager and/or a representative of the UN Environment Programme - Representative(s) from the SCS/SAP Implementation Project - Project Director of the PCU, as a secretariat of the meeting - PCU Staffs
+Each country shall designate two members: one member shall be the Chairperson of the policy-level, National Fisheries Refugia Committee (NFRC) or National Focal Point (NFP); the other shall be the Chairperson of the National Scientific and Technical Committee (NSTC). - SEAFDEC/Secretary-General or representative and responsible officers from TD - A Project Task Manager and/or a representative of the UN Environment Programme - Representative(s) from the SCS/SAP Implementation Project - Project Director of the PCU, as a secretariat of the meeting and concerned officers